 As you can see in the photo, there is plenty of parking!
-There are two entrances, on the front face of the building (street facing) in the middle- it juts out slightly from the building and there's a path up to it.
-The entrance that will allow you to unload the most efficiently into the show hall is on the far side of the building if you're coming in from Rt.
-146. See the red arrows pointing out the entrances.
-Important note that the hall is not whole building, so please do not use any other doors besides the ones I've pointed out.
+The entrance is on the front face of the building (street facing) in the middle- it juts out slightly from the building and there's a path up to it.
+See the red arrows pointing out the entrances.
+Important note that the hall is not whole building, so please do not use any other door besides the one I've pointed out.
+The second arrow on the side of the building points out additional parking if needed.
+The door on that side of the building leads into a closet through which it would be difficult to get totes through, so please use the front entrance- however, there is a porch that runs all the way across the front of the building so it is fairly easy to get to the front door from either side of the building. \There may be a step up to the porch on the side with the smaller lot, so just be aware if you cannot do stairs.\